Committees, Work Teams

 There are many ways for ENA members to get involved.
 Take a moment to review the type of activity that best fits your experience and time commitment.
 ENA has three distinct options for volunteering: Committees, Work Teams, and Institutes/Advisory Councils.

-ENA Committees reflect the key areas of focus for ENA as determined by the board of directors.
+ENA Committees reflect the key areas of focus for ENA as determined by the Board of Directors.
 Committees are typically ongoing with two to three year terms depending on the area of focus and outcomes.
-The committees are established to provide subject matter expertise in trauma care for key patient segments: general, pediatric and geriatric.
-Committees have a chairperson, staff liaison and board liaison in addition to the committee members.
-Each committee has a specific charge that is reviewed and approved annually by the board of directors.
-There are three standing committees as defined in the ENA bylaws: Finance, Resolutions and Nominations.
-There are 13 committees in 2016.
-The call for 2017 committees will be in June.
-Committees have different meeting formats; some meet on-site at ENA headquarters; others conduct business via conference call or webinars.
+The committees are established to provide subject matter expertise in trauma care for key patient segments: general, pediatric, and geriatric.
+Committees have a chairperson, staff liaison and Board liaison in addition to the committee members.
+Each committee has a specific charge that is reviewed and approved annually by the Board of Directors.
+There are three standing committees as defined in the ENA bylaws: Finance, Resolutions, and Nominations.
+Committees have different meeting formats, some meet on-site at ENA National office, others conduct business via conference call or webinars.
 Please consider your schedule when applying for one of these positions.

 Institutes - Advisory Councils

-ENA has four Institutes that are structured based on emergency nursing education and training:
+ENA has Institutes that are structured based on emergency nursing education and training:

 - Institute of Emergency Nursing Advanced Practice